hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 ### Logging and Traceability

-The software allowed users to define where experimental data should be stored during acquisition.
+The platform allowed users to define where experimental data should be stored during acquisition.
 In addition to measurement results, relevant system and experiment information was recorded in log files to support traceability and reproducibility.

 ---

 ### Safety Constraints

-To prevent device collisions, a safe operating region was implemented within the control software.
-This ensured that automated movements remained within safe boundaries and reduced the risk of hardware damage caused by incorrect positioning.
+To reduce the risk of hardware damage, a safe operating region was implemented within the control software.
+This ensured that automated movements remained within safe boundaries and prevented invalid positioning commands.

 ---

 ### Microfluidics Integration

-For reliable measurements, water must remain between the optical tweezers objectives and the sample.
-This process was automated by integrating a **syringe pump**, which managed water removal and eliminated the need for manual intervention.
+For reliable measurements, water had to remain between the optical tweezers objectives and the sample.
+This process was automated by integrating a **syringe pump**, eliminating the need for manual intervention during operation.

 ---